karm435/receiptly.github.io/_pages/faqs.md

 ---

 **Last updated**
-January 18 2022
+March 8 2023

 # Frequently asked questions
 <br>

 ## How do I search for a receipt?
-You can use receipt, store, tag or product name to search for a receipt on the home screen.
+You can use receipt, category, tag or product name to search for a receipt on the home screen.

 ## Installed app on a new device and it is not showing my data synced with iCloud?
 Sometime app does not trigger the refresh.
 Navigate to Settings -> Apple Id Account -> iCloud.
 After that just come back to the app and you should see the data.